Efficient implementation of the quantum-inspired Simulated Bifurcation (SB) algorithm to solve Ising-like problems.

 for which the $x_{i}$'s can be spins, binary or non-negative integer.

-functions allow to respectively minimize and maximize the value of such polynomials for a given type of input values, relying on the SB algorithm.
+The minimize and maximize functions allow to respectively minimize and maximize the value of such quadratic models on a given optimization domain, relying on the SB algorithm.
 They both return the optimal polynomial value found by the SB algorithm, along with its associated input vector.

 For instance, 9-bits integer correspond to the